Yamini2001/HackerRank-Solutions/README.md

 106. [MissingAndRepeatedValue.java](MissingAndRepeatedValue.java) Solutions to calculate the missing and repeated values.
 107. [ClosestPrimeNumber.java](ClosestPrimeNumber.java) Solutions to calculate the closest prime numbers in range.
 108. [SwapNodes.java](SwapNodes.java) Solutions to calculate the swap nodes in pairs.
+109. [AlternatingGroups.java](AlternatingGroups.java) Solutions to calculate the alternating groups.